Darnahorna/Darnahorna/README.md

 -->
 My name is Daria Nahorna 🦋 A passion of mine is site construction and solving problems through frontend development, primarily on Javascript and React JS ✨

-My experience in startup has helped to build a business developer mindset.
  I am creative, detail-oriented and always want to learn something new.
 Above all, I love building relationships with people.
 I believe this is necessary aspect of being a good team player.

 In my free time I enjoy learning Swedish, scouting, hiking.